HGustavs/LenaSYS/Shared/Documentation/newinstaller/ssl-xampp.md

 ## Prerequisites

-To follow this tutorial you need to have run __newinstaller__, or have your own SSL-cert and key.
-If the installation was successful, you should have these two files at the following path:
+To follow this tutorial you need to have successfully ran __newinstaller__, or have your own SSL-cert and key.
+You should have these two files at the following path:
 - _LenaSYS/newinstaller/tools/ssl/__localhost.crt___
 - _LenaSYS/newinstaller/tools/ssl/__localhost.key___
 These files are local to your system and are ignored by git.

 ## Step 1: configure Apache (httpd.conf)
-In the XAMPP GUI, press the _Config_ button belonging to __Apache__, and open _httpd.conf_:
+In the XAMPP GUI, press the apache config button, and open _httpd.conf_:

 (_xampp/apache/conf/__httpd.conf___)

 locate and uncomment the following lines: